 - Do you provide wheelchairs for visitors?

 There is a manual wheelchair on site, available free of charge for use while visiting the museum.
 We would be pleased to meet you at your car, with the wheelchair, for your comfort.
 With the elevator, parents with children in strollers can also easily access all floors at the Museum.

 - Are backpacks, water bottles, and snack items allowed in the museum?

-We allow backpacks in our museum, but if you would prefer to not have to lug it around, we would be happy to place it in our locked office so you can comfortably tour the museum.
-Visitors are permitted to bring food and beverages but these must be consumed in the Mercantile General Store only.
-Food and beverages may not be consumed in other rooms at the museum.
+We allow backpacks in our museum, but if you would prefer to not have to lug it around, we would be happy to place it in our private office so you can comfortably tour the museum.
+Visitors are permitted to bring food and beverages but these must be consumed in the Mercantile General Store room only.
+Food and beverages may not be carried or consumed in other rooms at the museum.

 - Do you have any facilities where I may nurse my child or pump?

 Most of our rooms do not have chairs that are not also artifacts.
 While you are welcome to nurse or bottle feed your child or pump anywhere you feel comfortable within the museum, we can offer a private chair in our private office.
 This room does not have running water or diaper-changing facilities, but both can be found in our wheelchair/stroller restrooms downstairs.

 - How long should I plan for my visit to the museum?

 It is difficult to say how much time it would take to visit the Didsbury Museum.
 We have visitors who spend about an hour, and others who spend an entire afternoon.
 So much depends on your age and interests.
 We recommend that you review our list of exhibits to consider which ones you'd like to see - then come back a second time to see another.